 What influences speed limits?

-A number of factors influence the presence of speed limits and the allowed maximum speed.
-Done properly, studies are conducted on the road, identifying the type of traffic, how it flows, how vehicles interact with one another, and identifying points of conflict.
+Several factors can contribute to the presence of speed limits and the allowable maximum speed vehicles can travel. one properly, studies are conducted on the road, identifying the type of traffic, how it flows, how vehicles interact with one another, and identifying points of conflict.

 Can speed limits change?

-Yes, and they should.
+Yes, speed limits can change either because of a regulating body or because of changing traffic conditions such as due to construction on the road.
 Regulating bodies and agencies that have control over a road must always be on top of any mishaps or changes in driver behavior.
 Have drivers been traveling much slower due to traffic, or in the presence of too many intersections or turns?
 Maybe the speed limit might need lowering for better flow.
 Are there too few vehicles using the lanes, and the lack of traffic buildup is throughout the day?
 Maybe a higher speed limit to facilitate faster travel could work.

 Latest Features